ZSarver/website-code/content/pages/about.rst

 * matrix analysis
 * Lie theory

-I'm also quite curious about:

-* multilinear algebra
-* category theory
-* symmetric and inverse limit spaces
+I'm unpublished in but interested in **multilinear algebra, category theory, symmetric and inverse limit spaces, computability**, and **programming language design.**
-* computability
-* programming language design

 On the topic of programming language design, I'm proficient in a few programming
 languages: